strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 #### Models

-If you have modified (or cerated relations) with a plugin's model you will have to move your Model file to `./extensions/pluginName/models/Model.settings.json`
+If you have modified (or cre  ated relations) with a plugin's model you will have to move your Model file to `./extensions/pluginName/models/Model.settings.json`

 Here you need to keep the entire model.
 It will replace the one in the plugin rather than being merged with it.